 Using the EPA’s Waste Reduction Model (WARM) tool you can put concrete numbers to your waste reduction efforts.
 With the tool, you can calculate the amount of greenhouse gas emissions you prevented through alternative recycling or reuse methods.

-A Sustainable Brand
+3. Create a Sustainable Brand

 When your business strives to be sustainable, you can anticipate that there will be social benefits of industrial recycling too.
 It shows a commitment to the future of your community, which can be easily become a competitive advantage over the rest of the market.